Ne00n/wg-mesh/README.md

 **Troubleshooting**
 - wg-mesh is not meshing<br>
 bird2 needs to be running / hidepid can block said access to check if bird is running
+- RTNETLINK answers: Address already in use
+Can also mean the Port wg tries to listen, is already in use.
+Check your existing wg links.